-Our team of Personal Injury Solicitors and Lawyers understand the devastating nature of a brain or head injury.
+Our teams of Personal Injury Solicitors and Litigation Lawyers understand the devastating nature of brain damage and head injuries.
 So we’re on hand to help our clients receive compensation, rehabilitation and ongoing care.

-We offer free legal advice for victims or family members, and we may be able to visit you either at hospital or in your own home (in England or Wales), so you and your family get prompt expert legal advice and guidance.
+We offer free legal advice for victims or family members.
+We may be able to visit you either at hospital or in your own home (in England or Wales), so you and your family get prompt expert legal advice and guidance.
 Ask if we can deal with the claim on a No Win, No Fee basis.
-Legal Aid may be available in some cases - just ask us for details.
+Legal Aid may be available in some cases.

-The law surrounding head injury claims is complex, so it’s essential you get legal advice from a specialist Solicitor.
+The law surrounding brain damage and head injury claims is complex, so it’s essential you get legal advice from a specialist Solicitor.

 We can take the pressure off you and your family and deal with your claim efficiently and as quickly as possible.

-We’ve got lots of experience in dealing with claims for life changing injuries and we always work to get the best possible outcome for clients.
-We can investigate liability and assess how much compensation you can expect to receive, based on previous brain injury cases.
+Our specialist Solicitors have many years of experience in dealing with claims for life changing injuries and we always work to get the best possible outcome for clients.
+We can investigate liability and assess how much compensation you can expect to receive, based on previous brain damage and head injury cases.